spectrapepper/spectrapepper/paper/paper.md

 The latest advances in the application of spectroscopic methodologies for complex materials and devices include the implementation of combinatorial analysis (CA), artificial intelligence (AI) and machine learning (ML), that have been already used in few studies and are slowly becoming more common [@Chen2020].
-Furthermore, the widespread use of this type of tool in both laboratory environments and on-line/in-line monitoring of production lines is predicted to shorten development times by a factor of 10, from 10 to 20 years to just a few years [@Maine2006; @Mueller2016; @AlanAspuru-Guzik2018; @Correa-Baena2018].
+Furthermore, the widespread use of this kind of tools in both laboratory environments and on-line/in-line monitoring of production lines is predicted to shorten development times by a factor of 10, from 10 to 20 years to just a few years [@Maine2006; @Mueller2016; @AlanAspuru-Guzik2018; @Correa-Baena2018].
 Unfortunately, several barriers for researchers to implement CA, AI, and ML remain [@Mahmood2021; @Gu2019].
 One of them is the proper